nrv-framework/NRV/docs/devcorner.rst

 NRV is certainly not perfect, and we hope that the open-science approach can contribute to improve the framework, however ensuring retrocompatilibty.
 There is a continuous effort from the Bioelectronics group of the IMS Laboratory (U. Bordeaux, Bordeaux INP, CNRS UMR 5218) to continue to develop NRV, and some purely scientific objectives are linked to this project.
 Here is a list of non-scientific and mostly technical objectives, that we intend to develop and on which we are also extremely happy to get help or guiding if you want to contribute:

 - **Improving geometry:**
-    - enable axon tortuosity for axons,
+    - Enable axon tortuosity for axons.
-    - enable elliptical shapes for fascicles and nerves (with automatized population filling and basic operations as already developed for round shapes fascicles/nerves).
+    - Enable elliptical shapes for fascicles and nerves (with automatized population filling and basic operations as already developed for round shapes fascicles/nerves).
-    - integrate mode complex shapes based on histology and image segmentation (with automatized population filling).
+    - Integrate mode complex shapes based on histology and image segmentation (with automatized population filling).
-    - extend FenicsX computation with curvilinear coordinates, to enable non-extruded 3D models of fascicles
+    - Extend FenicsX computation with curvilinear coordinates, to enable non-extruded 3D models of fascicles.
-    - add electrode daughter-classes for more specific electrode geometries.
+    - Add electrode daughter-classes for more specific electrode geometries.

 - **Improving recordings:** current recording simulation is based on analytical field computation, thus restricting to one material between fibers and recording points.
 Such computations have already been performed with FEM and should be integrated in NRV